WISVCH/chipcie-website/content/resources.md

  * Locate where the documentation for your languages is available
  * Try printing from IDE, command line and DOMjudge
  * Check whether command-line submit client is available or submission goes through the browser
- * Try submitting all types of results in DOMJudge (check in the manual for all variants)
+ * Try submitting all types of results in DOMjudge (check in the manual for all variants)
    - Correct (also known as Accepted, AC)
    - Wrong Answer (WA)
    - Run Time Error (RTE)